 The architecture on Ocean Drive is a combination of all types of styles from all different architects.

-It is, however, considered to be the Art Deco Capital and is home to the largest concentration of 1920s and '30s resort-style architecture.
+It is, however, considered to be an Art Deco capital and is home to the largest concentration of 1920s and '30s resort-style architecture.

 The Art Deco style that is present on Ocean Drive today was influenced by the 1924 Paris Exposition des Arts Decoratifs et Industriels Modernes, which was the Paris design fair that celebrated the decorative arts’ relationship with technology.
 A lot of Mayan and Egyptian motifs were used along with clean lines and geometric patterns.
 South Beach took it to the next level by adding nautical and tropical designs from nature as well.
 This is also what gives the Art Deco architecture of South Beach that special something.